Northeast Coast campaign (1756): Historical context

 In response to Gorham's raid on the St. John River in 1748, the Governor of Canada threatened to support native raids along the northern New England border.
 There were many previous raids from the Mi'kmaq militia and Maliseet Militias against British settlers on the border (1703, 1723, 1724, 1745, 1746, 1747).
 During the war, along the former border of Acadia, the Kennebec River, the British built Fort Halifax (Winslow), Fort Shirley (Dresden, formerly Frankfurt) and Fort Western (Augusta).

 Fort Halifax was completed on 4 September 1754 and the raids on the fort began on 6 November.
 Wabanaki killed and scalped one soldier and took four others captive.
 In response, Governor Shirley sent 100 more troops to the fort.
-The following year, the natives conducted the Northeast Coast campaign (1755) and then began the 1756 campaign in the spring.
+The following year, the natives conducted the Northeast Coast campaign and then began the 1756 campaign in the spring.

 Campaign

 Williamson reports that the natives had killed hundreds of British settlers in the campaign.
 On 24 March the natives raided present-day Cushing, killing two men and scalping a third who survived.
-Then they captured a man at North-Yarmouth and killed another man and captured a woman at Flying Point.
+During what is now known as the Means Massacre, they captured a man at North Yarmouth and killed another man and captured a woman at Flying Point.
 On 3 May they ambushed three men and managed to take one prisoner to Canada (who eventually made his way to Halifax, where he died of smallpox).
 On 14 May about 20 natives led by Chief Poland ambushed another two men, killing one and scalping another who survived.
 At Georgetown, natives killed two parents and took their three children captive, The natives attacked the fort without success, however, they killed all the cattle on the Island.

 Four natives attacked and killed two soldiers at Fort Halifax.
 They also plundered fishing vessels, killing their crew.
 On 26 September they burned a schooner at St. Georges, killing three men while three others went missing.
 On October 14, the natives attacked Captain Rouse’s ship, killing ten of his crew.

 As a result of the campaign, numerous British settlers abandoned their farms and property.
 There were 260 soldiers at the garrisons who were divided into five ranging parties.
 The British had two vessels protecting the eastern seaboard.